CS-SI/Orekit/src/site/markdown/architecture/ccsds.md

 abstract class from which declares several hooks (`prepareHeader`, `inHeader`, `finalizeHeader`, `prepareMetadata`...) which can be called by various states so the parser knows where it is and prepare the fallback processing state.
-The `prepareMetadata` hook for example is called by `KVNStructureProcessingState` when it sees a `META_START` key, and by `XMLStructureProcessingState` when it sees a `metadata` start element.
+The `prepareMetadata` hook for example is called by `KvnStructureProcessingState` when it sees a `META_START` key, and by `XmlStructureProcessingState` when it sees a `metadata` start element.
 The parser then knows that metadata parsing is going to start an set up the fallback state for it.